sensorium/dust/stuff.md

   Your browser does not support the video tag.
 </video>

-A "solar windchime" that reacts with changing solar power levels to produce a fluctuating chordal wash.
+A "solar windchime" that produces a fluctuating chordal wash in response to changing solar levels.

 It sounds nice but the electronics inside are far from green.